 The eight-speed automatic is impressively smooth around town and doesn’t lurch in stop-start traffic.
 Unfortunately, it isn’t quite as responsive as the dual-clutch unit you can get in the Kodiaq and Tiguan Allspace, so takes a few seconds to kick down when you accelerate hard.
 Cars with a manual gearbox lose out on a few miles per gallon compared with the automatic and aren’t quite as relaxing to drive – especially around town.

-The Santa Fe’s tall body and raised seating position give you a great view out.
-The pillars between the front doors and the windscreen aren’t particularly wide either, so you can easily spot traffic approaching at junctions and the large side windows mean you can make sure the coast is clear before changing lanes on a motorway.
+The Hyundai Santa Fe’s tall body and raised seating position give you a great view out.
+The pillars between the front doors and the windscreen aren’t particularly wide, so you can easily spot traffic approaching at junctions, and the large side windows mean you can make sure the coast is clear before changing lanes on a motorway.

 The Santa Fe’s steering is relatively light which helps make this large seven-seater feel reasonably manoeuvrable around town.
 Sure, squeezing through tight gaps and into small parking spaces is a bit of a tall order, but at least you get a reversing camera as standard across the range.
 To help make parking as easy as possible, top-spec Premium SE cars get a nifty surround-view camera system that’ll help you avoid scraping your alloy wheels on particularly tall kerbs.

 The Hyundai Santa Fe comes with slightly softer suspension than the likes of the Skoda Kodiaq, which helps it iron out small bumps around town.
 Hit a monster pothole, however, and it tends to buck and bounce more than many sportier alternatives.
 You’ll find its tall body leans a little more in tight corners than some other SUVs, but not to the point that your passengers will start to feel car sick.